-This revised and updated Land Use Plan (2016) supersedes previous land use plans and shall be effective upon adoption by the Ramah Navajo Chapter and subsequent certification by the Resources and Development Committee of the Navajo Nation Council pursuant to Title 26 Navajo Nation Code LGA.
+This revised and updated Community-Based Land Use Plan (2021) supersedes previous land use plans and shall be effective upon adoption by the Ramah Navajo Chapter and subsequent certification by the Resources and Development Committee of the Navajo Nation Council pursuant to Title 26 Navajo Nation Code LGA.

-- Ramah Navjao Chapter resolution adopting this 2016 Land Use Plan is inserted at the beginning of this document. - The process to make future ammendments and updates are presented in APPENDIX B.
+Chapter resolutions adopting this 2021 Update and adopting the 2016 Land Use Plan are inserted at the beginning of this document.

+The process to make future amendments and updates are presented in APPENDIX B.